Hinge modes of three-dimensional Euler insulators: Introduction

-Despite extensive previous studies on the Euler band topology~\cite{Unal2020PRL, Ezawa2021PRB, Guan2022PRR, Chen2022PRB, Ghadimi2024PRL, Davoyan2024PRB, Jankowski2024PRB, JankowskiPRB2024, Sato2024, Lee2025PRB, Kobayashi2026PRB, Mondal2026PRB, Karle2026PRA}, its role in three-dimensional (3D) insulators remains elusive.
+Despite extensive previous studies on the Euler band topology~\cite{Unal2020PRL, Ezawa2021PRB, Guan2022PRR, Chen2022PRB, Slager2024Floquet, Ghadimi2024PRL, Davoyan2024PRB, Jankowski2024PRB, JankowskiPRB2024, Sato2024, Lee2025PRB, Kobayashi2026PRB, Mondal2026PRB, Karle2026PRA}, its role in three-dimensional (3D) insulators remains elusive.
 In this paper, we focus on $C_{2z}\mathcal{T}$-symmetric 3D band insulators exhibiting a difference in the Euler class between two $C_{2z}\mathcal{T}$-invariant planes in the 3D Brillouin zone, which we refer to as 3D Euler insulators.
-While previous works have elucidated that such 3D Euler insulators support characteristic surface states on the $C_{2z}\mathcal{T}$-invariant surface, namely, the (100) surface~\cite{Kobayashi2021PRB, Sato2025PRB}, it remains largely unclear whether these insulators exhibit boundary states at locations other than the $C_{2z}\mathcal{T}$-invariant surface.
+Previous works have elucidated that such 3D Euler insulators support characteristic surface states on the $C_{2z}\mathcal{T}$-invariant surface, namely, the (001) surface~\cite{Kobayashi2021PRB, Sato2025PRB}.
+Boundary and hinge modes associated with band topology defined on planes of the 3D Brillouin zone, including the Euler class, have also been discussed within the framework of subdimensional topology~\cite{Bouhon2021PRB, Lange2021PRB}.
+However, a systematic correspondence between the value of the Euler class and the number of chiral hinge modes has remained unexplored.

 In this paper, based on generic low-energy continuum theories and tight-binding models, we show that 3D Euler insulators characterized by the topological invariant $\bar{e}_2=e_2(0)-e_2(\pi)$, defined as the difference in the Euler class between the $k_z=0$ and $k_z=\pi$ planes, support multiple one-dimensional hinge modes along the $z$ direction.